Gwaslol1/cs361-drug-microservice/README.md

 # cs361-drug-microservice

-# NOTE: MAKE SURE TO HAVE IMPORTED/INCLUDED ZEROMQ
+# Note: make sure to have imported ZeroMQ
 ```python
 import zmq
 ```

-# REQUEST (shown in Python)
+# Request (shown in Python)

 ### To make a request to the service, first connect to the socket on the standard port
 ```python